 Soak the chickpeas overnight in cold water with a 1/4 tsp of baking soda.
 The next day, drain and rinse the chickpeas.

-In a small saute pan over medium low heat, brown the garlic with olive oil - about 3 min.
-Remove from the pan and set aside.
+In a small sauté pan over medium low heat, brown the garlic with 1/4 cup olive oil - about 3 min.
+Remove garlic and olive oil from the pan and set aside in a small bowl.

-Add the bread slices and brown on both sides, about one minute each side.
-Remove the bread and set aside.
+Add the bread slices and brown both sides, about one minute each side.
+Remove the bread and place in the bowl with garlic.

-Remove the pan from the heat and allow to cool slightly.
-Add the pimenton and saffron to the saute pan and then quickly following add the sherry vinegar to prevent the pimenton from burning.
+Remove the sauté pan from the heat and allow to cool slightly.
+Add the pimenton, cumin and saffron to the pan and then quickly following add the sherry vinegar to prevent the pimenton from burning.
+Stir to combine.
 Remove from heat after about 30 sec.

 When ready to eat, bring the chickpeas and their liquid back to a low boil and add the spinach.
 Simmer for 2-3 minutes.
 Add both the garlic/bread paste and the pimenton mixture and simmer for another 5 minutes.
 Season with salt and pepper to taste, and serve immediately.

-*Using dry beans requires some foresight and cooking time but yields delicious results.
+*Using dry beans requires some planning and extra cooking time but yields delicious results.
 I don't recommend canned here, but if you do, you'll need to add water to make a broth.